Are All Home-Based Blood Sugar Tests Equal?

 "Research shows that not all strip manufacturers can verify the accuracy of their strips," Watkin said.
 "Internal tests and third-party published trials show multiple on-market systems fail to meet the [20 percent] performance standards, and there is also evidence of inconsistent adverse event reporting.
 In addition, foreign-based manufacturers aren't subjected to unannounced audits by the U.S. FDA."

 The FDA's draft guidance document addressed this by asking manufacturers to describe their accuracy on their labels.
-This would allow consumers to better compare devices and judge for
+This would allow consumers to better compare devices and judge for themselves.

 Concerns, however, extend beyond manufacturers and standards.